Leptos-Use Guide

 Bring your own header

-In case you're neither using Axum nor Actix, or the default implementation is not to your liking, you can provide your own way of reading and writing the cookie header value.
+In case you're neither using Axum, Actix nor Spin, or the default implementation is not to your liking, you can provide your own way of reading and writing the cookie header value.

 use cookie::Cookie;